Pontoon Decals: Graphic Types, Plus Steps for Application and Removal

 Clean and Dry Surface

-Start by washing the chosen application area with a soap, such as boat soap, and water solution.
+Start by washing the chosen application area with soap, such as Better Boat's boat soap, and water solution.
 Be certain to remove any salt, scum or other buildup.
-After it's fully clean, rinse with a hose and dry.
-You 'll want to use a fresh, clean towel something like microfiber works great to polish and remove water spots.
+After it's fully clean, rinse it with a hose and dry it.
+You'll want to use a fresh, clean towel, something like microfiber, which works great to polish and remove water spots.

-The next step in preparation is to spray an alcohol solution (70% isopropyl-based) around the entire area, wiping down with a second towel.
-Be sure to choose a day without much of a breeze, otherwise you 'll be fighting flapping paper and vinyl the whole way.
+The next step in preparation is to spray an alcohol solution (70% isopropyl-based) around the entire area, wiping it down with a second towel.
+Be sure to choose a day without much of a breeze, otherwise you'll be fighting flapping paper and vinyl the whole way.

 Featured Product